zurgeg/linux_rocksmith/README.md

 * [u/JacKeTUs](https://www.reddit.com/user/JacKeTUs) for publishing a [Debian-based Guide](https://old.reddit.com/r/linux_gaming/comments/jmediu/guide_for_setup_rocksmith_2014_steam_no_rs_cable/) on [r/linux_gaming](https://old.reddit.com/r/linux_gaming/)
 * [the_Nizo](https://github.com/theNizo), for using that information and updating it regularly in the past.
 My original Guide was posted [here](https://old.reddit.com/r/linux_gaming/comments/jmediu/guide_for_setup_rocksmith_2014_steam_no_rs_cable/gdhg4zx/).
 * [BWagener](https://github.com/BWagener) for writing the Steam Deck Guide.
+* [Siarkowy](https://github.com/Siarkowy) for replacing the "JustInCaseWeNeedIt" workaround and the shortcut in Steam.

+Thank you all for the work ^^